mem0ai/mem0/README.md

 * Doc file
 * JSON file
 * Code documentation website loader
+* Notion
-* Notion and many more.
+* Unstructured file loader and many more

 You can find the full list of data types on [our documentation](https://docs.embedchain.ai/data-sources/csv).